pumbaasdad/system-restore/README.md

 ## Ansible

-The included playbook runs and produces no warnings with `python` 3.10.4 and the packages in requirements.txt.
+The included playbook runs and produces no warnings with `python` 3.10.4 and the packages in `poetry.toml`.

-All local dependencies can be installed and updated by running `pip install -r requirements.txt`.
+`poetry` can be installed by running `pip install poetry`.
+After that, dependencies can be installed and updated by running `poetry install`.

 Information about variables that must be available to ansible, as well as any manual setup steps can be found in the README files under the `roles` directory.